 (B) submit to the agency a record of the disposition of the radiation machines, if applicable; and if transferred, to whom they are transferred.

-(2) The registrant shall pay any outstanding fees in accordance with §289.204 of this title.
+(2) The registrant shall pay any outstanding fees per §289.204 of this title.

 (r) Renewal of certificates of registration.

-(1) An application for renewal of a certificate of registration shall be filed in accordance with subsection (e) of this section and applicable paragraphs of subsections (f) - (j) of this section.
+(1) An application for renewal of a certificate of registration shall be filed per subsection (e) of this section and applicable paragraphs of subsections (f) - (j) of this section.

-(2) If a registrant files an application for a renewal in proper form before the existing certificate of registration expires, such existing certificate of registration shall not expire until the application status has been determined by the agency.
+(2) If a registrant applies for renewal in proper form before the existing certificate of registration expires, such certificate of registration shall not expire until the application status has been determined by the agency.

 (s) Modification, suspension, and revocation of certificates of registration.

 (1) The terms and conditions of all certificates of registration shall be subject to revision or modification.
-A certificate of registration may be suspended or revoked by reason of amendments to the Act, by reason of rules in this chapter or orders issued by the agency.
+A certificate of registration may be suspended or revoked because of amendments to the Act, because of amendments to the rules in this chapter, or orders issued by the agency.

 (2) Any certificate of registration may be revoked, suspended, or modified, in whole or in part, for: